 Mounting a drive means to make the drive available for the operating system to read and write.
 If the Macintosh HD won't mount in Disk Utility, all the data on the Mac hard drive becomes inaccessible, and most of the operations are greyed out or disabled except the Erase button.
 What's worse, your Mac computer will stop working, or your Mac won't turn on at all.

-While Macintosh HD not mounted problem is quite common in macOS High Sierra, Mojave and any other Apple operating system.
-A Mac user are asking for help in Reddit:
+In fact, Macintosh HD not mounted problem is quite common in macOS High Sierra, Mojave and any other Apple operating system.
+Here is a Mac user who is asking for help in Reddit:

 Help, my 2011 iMac just randomly stopped working this morning.
 I turned it on, it took about 3 minutes to get to halfway then it shuts off.
 I used Disk Recovery.
 When I got there, Macintosh HD was grayed out and every time I tried to repair it, it says "cannot repair" and says to backup the files and stuff, but I don't know how to.
 Would I need to erase my Macintosh HD or is it possible to recover files from an unmounted, unrepairable drive?

-Part I: Why does Macintosh HD not mounted/showing in High Sierra Disk Utility?
+Part I: Why does Macintosh HD not mounted/showing in Disk Utility?

 In the followings, we will unveil 5 primary reasons why this might happen:

 - File system damage.
 File system is responsible for how data is organized and stored in a drive.
 If the fle system of the Macintosh HD is corrupted, the master file table will be impacted in a direct manner so the Mac won't mount the drive.

 - Virus attacks.
 Perhaps, your Mac system or the Macintosh HD is attacked by virus or malware, resulting in data corruption.
 Then your Mac won't mount the Macintosh HD, neither.